gt-crnch-rg/read-the-docs/docs/general/using-slurm.rst

 - squeue - See the status of your jobs.
 You can also run ``squeue -u <username>`` to just list your jobs.
 - scancel - Used with the ``JOBID`` reported by ``squeue`` to cancel a job.

+Options to run jobs include the following commands:
+- salloc_ - request resources from the Slurm scheduler and run a task when resources are ready
+- sbatch_ - create a batch file for later execution of one or more programs
+- srun_ - run parallel tasks across multiple processes.
+Called after salloc/sbatch.

 Slurm General Resources
 =======================